 Remember the time in PC gaming when factors such as polygon counts and textures were the next big thing?

-Believe it or not, a PC that could handle these 2 thing used to be considered a PC from the future.
-However, these benchmarks were short lived, and as gaming progressed in that era, these were pushed to their limits, and they were soon out of the game.
+Believe it or not, a PC that could handle these 2 things used to be considered a PC from the future.
+However, these benchmarks were short-lived, and as gaming progressed in that era, these were pushed to their limits, and they were soon out of the game.

 One of the key components that helped the developer achieve the photorealism was the lighting in the games, and how they use it.
 However, achieving photorealism through proper, realistic lighting was not an easy task.
 As a matter of fact, rendering character shadows was a much easier task, and that too in real time.

 But having every single pixel on the image be a subject of natural light was not an easy thing.

 Now when you see this option in the settings menu, you might get confused because, for a gamer, this might not matter much.
 However, the feature is actually going to provide you with a realistic ambient lighting system.
 This is done by calculation of the scene, and then deciding what part of the screen should get how much light based on its shape.

 I know it sounds technical and somewhat impossible to achieve, but it is not.
 In simpler terms, ambient occlusion determines just how much light is going to be blocked by a certain asset in the environment.